 Classic Chocolate Crinkle Cookies

-Light, flavorful, and crumbly chocolate crinkle cookies - they're the perfect combination of a brownie and a cookie!
+Chocolate cookies rolled in powdered sugar and baked to light & crumbly perfection.
+They're the perfect combination of a brownie and a cookie!

 rate this recipe